go-redis/docs/docs/index.md

 ## Installation

-go-redis supports 2 last Go versions and requires a Go version with [modules](https://github.com/golang/go/wiki/Modules) support.
-So make sure to initialize a Go
+go-redis supports 2 last Go versions and requires support for [Go modules](https://github.com/golang/go/wiki/Modules).
+So make sure to initialize a Go module:
-module:

 ```shell
 go mod init github.com/my/repo
 ```

-And then install go-redis (note _v8_ in the import; omitting it is a popular mistake):
+And then install redis/v8 (note _v8_ in the import; omitting it is a popular mistake):

 ```shell
 go get github.com/go-redis/redis/v8